Ohio State Services and Perks

 - Introduction to Microsoft Office 2013 by Harrisburg Community College - an iTunes U Course

-- Technology Training at Columbus Metropolitan Library
+- Learning Lab training at Columbus Metropolitan Library

 English as a Second Language (ESL)